regolith-linux/regolith-st/README.md

 ## Check out the package

-This step will pull the Regolith package metadata down from GitHub:
+This step will pull the Regolith package metadata down from GitHub.
+The debian metadata is on a branch called `debian`, due to conflicts that this README presents to the build tool.

 ```
 mkdir workspace